defaziogiancarlo/lustre-migration/README.md

 on the clients, however for this to work I need to increase the value `max_mod_rpcs_per_client` on the server, then reset all the connections.
 Look these params up in the manual for how to set them.

+## New idea: use dsync
+Olaf made the point that lfs-migrate will preserve imporatant lustre metadata, especially the fid, however, we don't care about presrving this metadata, we just need some fid for each object.
+Because we're changing filesystems and not just moving data around within a filesystem, the fids are all going to change anyways.
+So why not try dsync?
+If copying files is just as fast, copy with dsync instead of mmigrating with lfs-migrate?
+Also, dsync could simplify the metadata/objects issue by doing both at the same time.

+The question is, how fast is it?
+Realistically, it's probably the fastest thing we've got that will put the files where they need to be for lustre (zfs send/receive is very fast, but it won't give us the lustre setup we want by itself).

+So test how fast dsync can move files from a filesystem and back to itself via pgarter on catalyst.